Whitewater Kayaking Eskimo Roll Tip – Flat Water is Your Friend

 What I’ve noticed is that no matter how good my roll is (and I’m known for having a pretty good one), after enough time rolling up in hairy situations it will start to deteriorate.
 I mean, on the one hand you gain valuable experience rolling up in various river features, but I also find that if I get fearful beyond a certain point I’ll start having to fight harder to not pull my head up first the next time I roll, and then if that nervousness affects my roll I just get more prone to pulling my head, and on it goes.
 I’ve seen this with other people plenty of times too, and unfortunately the worse your form gets the harder it gets to roll, the more shakey you feel, and the more fear affects your form – and the more likely you are to eventually miss your roll and swim.

-That’s when I think the best remedy is not more river time.
+That’s when I think the best remedy is more flat water time, not more river time.
 If you know how to roll, and now you’re having trouble with it, it’s because you’re messing up on your form.

 The best time to learn good kayak roll form is not upside down in the middle of a wave train when you’re also working on trying to not freak out, hoping you won’t hit your head, wondering what’s below the feature you’re in and how many rocks are waiting to ricochet off of your pelvis if you swim, and trying to get your paddle to where it feels like you can attempt a roll.

-(Please don’t get me wrong – this experience is valuable, but not for when you’re trying to nail down good form.)
+(Please don’t get me wrong – this experience IS valuable, but not when you’re trying to nail down good form.)

 The beauty of practicing your roll in flat water, especially warm flat water, is that you can allow yourself the leeway of not doing things perfectly without producing a traumatic result.
 Even more important, you can work on developing great form and then repeating it over and over (and over), which establishes muscle memory.

 The goal is for the correct kayak roll motions to become so part of your intuitive movements that your body just clicks into them without thinking, because chances are when you’re upside down in turbulent water you’re NOT going to be concentrating on keeping your head down and whipping out a good hip snap.
-Executing the correct kayak roll form needs to happen without you even thinking about it, and you develop that kind of muscle memory after many repetitions under non-stressful conditions.
-So that’s why saying that the best fix for a shakey Eskimo roll is more river time (especially after some swims, which are usually somewhat traumatic and build up your fear level) is like saying that if you’re a football player the only way to improve is to play an actual football game, and to never bother doing football drills.
+You develop that kind of muscle memory after many repetitions under conditions that are conducive to producing good form.
+So that’s why saying that the best fix for a shakey Eskimo roll is more river time (especially after some swims, which can be traumatic and tend to build up your fear level) is like saying that if you’re a football player the only way to improve is to play an actual football game, and to never bother doing football drills.

 So don’t underestimate the value of the pool!
 (Or the lake – whatever you have.)
 Of course you need to get out on the river as well, but dialing in your skills on flat water can help you get even more enjoyment (and safety) out of whitewater.